fiicodes/ERDiagram/README.md

 from topping;

-Query for adding data to pizza table:
+7.Query for adding data to pizza table:

 insert into pizza(base_id,size_id,price)